termigrator/OGN-Tracker/README.md

     RFM69 - Again available through download manager.

     Setup / Configuration
     After building and uploading the source you can setup your new tracker by accessing through the virtual serial port.
     Default access is 15200Kb

     At the very least, you should set a tracker address.
-If an address is not set, you tracker will generate a different random address
+    If an address is not set, you tracker will use a default address

     Copyright (C) <2015>  <Mike Roberts>